-- G. "Collusive bidding or corrupt combination" means the response to bid invitations by two or more vendors who have secretly agreed to circumvent laws and rules regarding independent and competitive bidding. - H. "Commodity" means an article of trade, a movable article of value, something that is bought or sold; any movable or tangible thing that is produced or used as the subject of barter or sale. - I. "Competition" means the process by which two or more vendors vie to secure the business of a purchaser by offering the most favorable terms as to price, quality, delivery and/or service. - J. R.I.
-Gen. Laws § 37-2-15(2) "Established catalogue price" means the price included in the most current catalogue, price schedule or other form that: - 1. is regularly maintained by a manufacturer or vendor of an item; and - 2. is either published or otherwise available for inspection by customers; and - states prices at which sales are currently or were last made to a significant number of any category of buyers, or to the general buying public for that item; and - 4. states prices which are obtained from the most recent industry wide publications and informational journeys if any. - K. R.I.
-Gen. Laws § 37-2-15(3) "Evaluated bid price" means the dollar amount of a bid after bid price adjustments are made pursuant to objective measurable criteria, set forth in the invitation for bids, which affect the economy and effectiveness in the operation or use of the product, such as reliability, maintainability, useful life, and residual value. - L. "Evaluation of bid" means the process of examining a bid after opening to determine the bidder's responsibility, responsiveness to requirements, and to ascertain other characteristics of the bid that relate to determination of the successful bidder. - M. R.I.
-Gen. Laws § 37-2-15(4) "Invitation for bids" means all documents, whether attached or incorporated by reference, utilized for soliciting proposals in accordance with the procedures set forth in R.I.
-Gen. Laws § 37-2-18, and except as otherwise defined pursuant to R.I.
-Gen. Laws § 37-2- 18(a) through (h) "Competitive Sealed Bidding." - N. "Proposal evaluation criteria" means factors, usually weighted, relating to management capability, technical capability, manner of meeting performance
+- G. "Collusive Bidding or Corrupt Combination" shall mean the response to bid invitations by two or more vendors who have secretly agreed to circumvent laws and rules regarding independent and competitive bidding. - H. "Commodity" shall mean an article of trade, a movable article of value, something that is bought or sold; any movable or tangible thing that is produced or used as the subject of barter or sale. - I. "Competition" shall mean the process by which two or more vendors vie to secure the business of a purchaser by offering the most favorable terms as to price, quality, delivery and/or service. - J. R.I.
+Gen. Laws § 37-2-15(2) "Established catalogue price" shall mean the price included in the most current catalogue, price schedule or other form that: - 1. is regularly maintained by a manufacturer or vendor of an item; and - 2. is either published or otherwise available for inspection by customers; and - states prices at which sales are currently or were last made to a significant number of any category of buyers, or to the general buying public for that item; and - 4. states prices which are obtained from the most recent industry wide publications and informational journeys if any. - K. R.I.
+Gen. Laws § 37-2-15(3) "Evaluated bid price" shall mean the dollar amount of a bid after bid price adjustments are made pursuant to objective measurable criteria, set forth in the invitation for bids, which affect the economy and effectiveness in the operation or use of the product, such as reliability, maintainability, useful life, and residual value. - L. "Evaluation of Bid" shall mean the process of examining a bid after opening to determine the bidder's responsibility, responsiveness to requirements, and to ascertain other characteristics of the bid that relate to determination of the successful bidder. - M. R.I.
+Gen. Laws § 37-2-15(4) "Invitation for bids" shall mean all documents, whether attached or incorporated by reference, utilized for soliciting proposals in accordance with the procedures set forth in section 37-2-18 of this chapter, and except as otherwise defined pursuant to R.I.
+Gen. Laws § 37-2-18 (a)-(h) "Competitive Sealed Bidding." - N. "Proposal Evaluation Criteria" shall mean factors, usually weighted, relating to management capability, technical capability, manner of meeting performance